Ana Lucia Araujo

-Ana Lucia Araujo is an American historian, author, and professor of history at Howard University.
+Ana Lucia Araujo (May, 7, 1971) is an American historian, art historian, author, and professor of history at Howard University.
 She is a member of the International Scientific Committee of the UNESCO Slave Route Project.
 Her scholarship focuses on the transnational history, public memory, visual culture, and heritage of slavery and the Atlantic slave trade.

 Early life

 Araujo was born and raised in Brazil.
 She earned her undergraduate degree in Fine Arts from Universidade Federal do Rio Grande do Sul (UFRGS), Porto Alegre, Brazil (1995), and a MA in history from Pontifícia Universidade Católica do Rio Grande do Sul (PUCRS), Porto Alegre, Brazil (1998).
 She moved to Canada in 1999 and obtained a PhD in Art History from Université Laval (Québec City, Canada) in 2004.
 Her main advisor was David Karel (1944-2007).
 In 2007 she also earned in cotutelle a PhD in history (Université Laval) and a doctorate in Social and Historical Anthropology from École des Hautes Études en Sciences Sociales (Paris, France).
 Her advisors were Africanist historian Bogumil Jewsiewicki and Africanist anthropologist Jean-Paul Colleyn.